-When you are logged on to the DB2/400 host, you can examine which port DB2/400 is using to listen for DRDA requests using either the WRKSRVTBLE or the WRKTCPSTS command.
+When you are logged on to the AS/400 host, you can examine which port DB2 for i is using to listen for DRDA requests using either the WRKSRVTBLE or the WRKTCPSTS command.

 To use the WRKSRVTBLE command:

 - 1. Enter WRKSRVTBLE. - 2.
 Look for the DRDA entry with the port number.